1j01/ooplie/README.md

 <!-- An NLP system? https://en.wikipedia.org/wiki/Natural_language_programming seems to have a somewhat narrow definition, and https://en.wikipedia.org/wiki/Natural_language_processing is rather broad -->

-So far you can output text, eval JS, and write trivial (read: useless because there are no variables yet) conditionals.
+So far you can output text, eval JS, and eval Ooplie code from within Ooplie, write expressions with worded operators, unicode operators, or ASCII operators, and write trivial (read: useless because there are no variables yet) conditionals.

 There's [a nice little console][console] where you can try it out so far, and [a million pending tests][tests] (as well as some passing ones).

+It runs in [Node.js][] and in the browser.

 ## Inspiration